vellons/polito-ds-lab-exercises/exam/README.md

 ## Algorithm scores

-Machine: MacBook Pro M1 PRO 10 cores 16GB RAM
+Machine used for the tests: MacBook Pro M1 PRO 10 cores 16GB RAM.

-Avarege CPU temperature during training: 95°C
+Avarege CPU temperature during training: 95°C.

-RAM used, during the best submission score, by the python kernel: 2.7GB

 R2 score is a metric for regression problems.
 Closer to 1 is better.